 Here’s how it work: You apply for the affiliate program where it is available.
 If you’re accepted, you get a custom link to the product you’re looking to promote.
 When your link successfully converts a customer— i.e. they make a purchase via the same link, you earn a commission.

 Affiliate marketing is designed to increase sales and a good strategy to use is content creation.

 If this sounds good to you, here are some affiliate programs in Nigeria you might be interested in.

 A couple of years ago, celebrities were the only sets of people considered as influencers.
 But that’s no longer the case — anyone with a strong online presence and engagement can sign up to become an influencer.

-This gig is for you if you have some following on your social media account and are looking for a way to monetise it.
+This gig is for you if you have a following on any of your social media accounts, such as X (formerly known as) Twitter, Facebook, Instagram, YouTube, or even WhatsApp, and you are looking for a way to monetize it.

 Influencer marketing is a type of word-of-mouth marketing strategy that relies on recommendations and endorsement from “influencers” — a term for people who have built a strong presence online and engage their followers.
 Influencer marketing is one of the organic ways brands promote their products and services, so they don’t hesitate to earmark some of their advertising budgets into this.